Flagsmith/flagsmith-cli/docs/design/08-segments.md

 ```
 $ flagsmith segment list
-NAME         ID     CONDITIONS  OVERRIDES  DESCRIPTION
+NAME         ID     CONDITIONS  DESCRIPTION
-us-adults    42     2           0          Users in the US aged 18+
+us-adults    42     2           Users in the US aged 18+
-beta-optin   57     1           2          Opted into the beta
+beta-optin   57     1           Opted into the beta

 2 segments
 ```